okay-dude/z3rTracker/readme.txt

 Note:

 After you load the tracker, the map and text boxes may not be positioned ideally for you.
-You can move the boxes around by dragging the title or green box.
+You can move the

+boxes around by dragging the title or green box.
 You can zoom with +/-.
-The blue box will change the dimension of the boxes when you click and drag it.
+The blue box will change the dimension

+of the boxes when you click and drag it.

 After positioning things for your set up, click SAVE in the top right.
-This will start a download for an updated config file.
-Next time load this config file instead so you don't have to go through this process again.
+This will start a download for an

+updated config file.
+Next time load this config file instead so you don't have to go through this process

+again.
 Any changes to the map will be saved as well.

 ------

 Auto tracking only tracks chests that you opened that are also not in dungeons.
-It will mark the text boxes off for you so you don't have to.
-Obviously if you do not pick up an item (i.e from catfish), it will not mark it off automatically.
+It will mark the text boxes off

+for you so you don't have to.
+Obviously if you do not pick up an item (i.e from catfish), it will not mark it

+off automatically.

 ------

-If you refresh the page on accident somehow, it shouldn't lose any progress (within 5 seconds).
+If you refresh the page on accident somehow, it shouldn't lose any progress (it autosaves every 5 seconds).

+If you need to save your current progress and close the tab/browser, you should click the save button.
+This

+will download a config.json file that you can load later with your current progress.

+If you accidently close the browser tab, you will lose everything if you have not downloaded a save state.

-IF YOU CLOSE THE BROWSER/TAB, GG ALL TRACKED LOCATIONS ARE GONE FOREVER.
-DON'T DO THIS.
-Unfortunately, this can't really be fixed without hosting the tracker on a webserver since localstorage doesn't persist.
+Unfortunately, this can't really be fixed without hosting the tracker on a webserver since localstorage doesn't

+persist when running the file locally.

 ------